-Three day weekend, so it was a good opportunity to get the family outdoors and cheek out a state park not too far from home with unusual springs.
+There’s a state park not too far from Chicago with unusual springs.
 No matter how cold it gets, these springs continue to send out water that is warm enough to keep the watercress green year-round.
 This I had to see.

 With several days of double digit negatives and a heavy snowfall the week before, it was a great opportunity to head to the Silver Springs State Fish and Wildlife Area to put the spring to the test.
-About an hour from home, it was an easy drive with minimal traffic.
+About an hour and a half from Chicago, it was an easy drive with minimal traffic.

 After a bit of springs viewing, we excitedly headed to the bait/snack shop, hoping to get some hot cocoa to go with our lunch.
 Alas, though the sign at the entry heralded it as open, the snack shop was, to our dismay, closed.
 Oh well, sandwiches and good chocolate awaited us back at the car.